chargebee alternatives

 • Global payments with fraud, refunds, and chargeback handling

-• Revenue and transaction reporting for finance teams
+• Revenue and transaction reporting

-• Built-in customer retention and dunning tools
+• Built-in customer retention and dunning tools to recover failed payments

 Pricing Plans

-• Pay-as-you-go – 5% + $0.50 per transaction.
-Includes billing, payments, tax compliance, and fraud protection.
+• Pay-as-you-go (5% + $0.50 per transaction): Includes billing, payments, global tax compliance, and fraud protection.

-6. Lago
+7. Lago

 Image

-Source: getlago.com
+Source: getLago.com

-Teams often evaluate Lago as a Chargebee alternative when pricing logic changes frequently, usage drives revenue, or engineering wants direct control over billing behavior.
+Teams often evaluate Lago as a Chargebee alternative when pricing logic changes frequently, usage drives recurring revenue, or engineering wants direct control over billing behavior.

 Lago meters events in real time, applies pricing rules to subscriptions and usage, and generates invoice-ready charges through APIs and a visual dashboard.